bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Justin Moon: 00:40:01

 Yeah so I mean on the server side like each server has a database.
-And that's what basically the what the federation member, the servers send messages back and forth is basically to just ensure they have exactly synchronized database.
+And that's what basically the federation member, the servers send messages back and forth is basically to just ensure they have exactly synchronized database.
 And so with the, these recovery ideas, like sending a shard of your seed to one of these servers, it would just go on their database.
-Right.
 And so that's kind of the interesting thing is like it already has a database.
 And so for certain things like this, backing up of pieces of a seed, right?
 Like you have this new design constraint, like, oh, we could stick it in that database that we've been carefully curating, right?